goldenstein64/tic-tac-toe-site.ts/README.md

     - If it's their turn, the user can place their own mark on any empty space on the board
     - At any time, the user may forfeit, ending the game early
   - If the board is in a finished state, users cannot modify the board any further
-  - If the board is in an unfinished state, one user can

 ## Getting Started

-To get started, clone this repo and run this command:
+To get started, clone this repo and run:

 ```bash
 bun install